samiskin/redux-electron-store/README.md

 **Example Problem**:

->I am creating a Notifications window.
+>I am creating a Notifications window for Slack's application.
 For this to work, I need to know the position to display the notifications, the notifications themselves, and the icons for each team to display as a thumbnail.
 Any other data in my app has no bearing on this window, therefore it would be a waste for this window to have updates for any other data sent to it.

 **Solution**:
 ```javascript